hannum/JavaScript-english/BOM-DOM-event.md

 That is, most commands can be typed without the word `window`.

-### Window functions for user interaction
+### Window methods for user interaction

-The window interface provides simple functions for user interactions discussed in the module 1, such as the [alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) for notifications and the [prompt](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) for user input.
+As discussed in the module 1, the window interface provides methods for simple user interaction, such as the [alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) for notifications and the [prompt](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) for user input.

 The [confirm](https://developer.mozilla.org/en-US/docs/Web/API/Window/confirm) function opens a pop-up window with text and two buttons: OK and Cancel.
 This allows the user to be asked to accept or reject an action.

 ```javascript